dglaude/CircuitPython_MLX90640_PyGamer_Plus/README.md

    * enable / disable
    * switch between auto-scale and manual scale with lowest / highest temperature
    * [require AirLift Feather Wing] send image over wifi (not even a clue on how to do that)

+---

+Because I have issues with taking a screen capture, I did not add the SD function.

 mlx90640_pygamer_plus+sd.py now record the 32*24 bitmap after 30 frames and the full screen after 60 frames.
 This produce the picture.bmp and screen.bmp.